Malaysia's father of aikido

 Sensei Thamby may not participate physically these days at his dojo but his watchful eyes pick up matters of technique that he passes on to his trainers and teachers including Sensei Loh Soh Har, himself in his 60’s.

-Over the years Thamby has taught many people the way of his craft including British and American officers who were stationed nearby that returned home and opened schools of their own.“Repetition, discipline and focus,” he says as he wanders through the dojo and watches his nephew, Gerard Ratnam, teach a mixed class of children and adults.
+Over the years Thamby has taught many people the way of his craft including British and American officers who were stationed nearby that returned home and opened schools of their own.“Repetition, discipline and focus,” he says as he wanders through the dojo and watches his nephew teach a mixed class of children and adults.

 “It’s a nice way to live your life,” beams Thamby, who embodies the spirit and character of this ancient art form.

-If you would like to attend, Seremban classes are on Saturday and Sunday in the mornings.
+If you would like to attend Seremban classes contact details are below for class times and fees.